tc39/proposal-built-in-modules/README.md

 ## Scope

 The goal of this proposal is to define a mechanism for enabling a more extensive standard library in JavaScript than is currently available.
-It focusses on infrastructure for and not the contents of this library.
+This proposal would not change the behavior of any existing code or add any new syntax, except possibly the syntax for importing the standard library code.

 The contents of the standard library is tangential to this proposal, and would be built and expanded upon in later efforts.
 Such a library would only cover features which would be useful in JavaScript in general, not